Download the App

 Yes

-When can babies eat sesame?
+When can babies have sesame?

 Open sesame!
 That magical phrase opens the door to a cave filled with hidden treasure in the book of folktales, One Thousand and One Nights.
 It also pays homage to the sesame plant’s pod-like fruits, which burst when ripe to reveal an abundance of oil-packed seeds.
 Since ancient times, humans have put the tiny seeds to use as food, medicine, and oil for lamplight in Asia, where historians believe the sesame plant was first cultivated.